 “No, I–”

 Diode watched Meika join two fingers together, extend them, and then curl them slightly in a motion similar to tickling a chin.
 She reflexively lunged for the cup on the tea tray, but her hand only grabbed air.
-A long-haired young man dressed in black kneeled to secure it before she could, having appeared so smoothly it was like he had oozed from the wall.
+A long-haired young man dressed in black kneeled to secure it before she could, having appeared so smoothly it was like he had oozed out of the wall.

 “Please keep violence to a minimum within the Typhoon Palace, Kanna-sama.”